frankbraun/frankbraun.github.io/invariants/index.md

 You cannot build a pyramid on quicksand.

-> Invariant #6: We want to be able to transact in unrestricted market places — a
+> Invariant #6: We want to be able to transact in unrestricted marketplaces — a
 > free society requires free trade.

 ## Physical spaces

 As physical beings we operate in the physical world.

-That means in order to be truly free, floating freely in cyberspace is not going to be enough.
+That means that, in order to be truly free, floating freely in cyberspace is not going to be enough.

 Whoever controls your physical environment can control you.